The pressure cooker makes homemade applesauce a breeze. Instant Pot applesauce is made with 3 simple ingredients – apples, orange juice, and cinnamon.

 You can easily freeze applesauce and it’s super easy.
 We suggest transferring your applesauce into an ice cube tray and freezing it that way.
 Once frozen, transfer your applesauce cubes into a freezer-safe gallon-size bag for later!

-Recipes with Applesauce
+What to Make with Applesauce

 - 8 large Gala apples*